consul-up/examples/readme.md

 # Consul: Up & Running Code Snippets

-Code snippets for [Consul: Up & Running](https://www.oreilly.com/library/view/consul-up-and/9781098106133/) by Luke Kysow.
+Code snippets for [Consul: Up & Running](https://www.oreilly.com/library/view/consul-up-and/9781098106133/) by Luke Kysow

 ## How to use this repository